Want to Move to Montana? This Cool City Is Welcoming, Fun — And Affordable

 Great Falls is like a breath of fresh air — literally — thanks to its easy access to nature and abundance of outdoor recreation activities.
 Whether you’re into hiking, camping, ATV riding, off-roading, fly-fishing, snowboarding, skiing, running or cycling (or all of the above!), you can do it all in Great Falls.
 This community is located halfway between Yellowstone and Glacier national parks and has tons of local features to explore, too, including nearby Sluice Boxes State Park and “Bob,” the locals’ nickname for the 1.5-million-acre Bob Marshall Wilderness Complex.

-Get Outside in Great Falls, MT
+Get Outside in Great Falls, Montana

 3. You’ll have actual work-life balance.